 Using the installation script as we did, we installed a version of the model that is hardcoded in the script.
-If you search for the line version=... in the script, it will give you the version of the model that is installed by default (in our case version 20221201.trunk, the version dated 1st December 2022, which corresponds to svn release 4363).
-You can actually change the version of the model you install with the install\lmdz.sh script by using the -v or -r options of the script.
-This information can moreover be obtained directly from within the LMDZ directory:
+If you search for the line version=... in the script, it will give you the version of the model that is installed by default (in our case version 20241018.trunk, the version dated 18th October 2024, which corresponds to svn release 5244).
+You can actually change the version of the model you install with the install_lmdz.sh script by using the -v or -r options of the script.
+This information can moreover be obtained directly from within the LMDZ directory: simply go to the LMDZseq/modips1/modeles/LMDZ directory and execute: